crowdsecurity/crowdsec-docs/crowdsec-docs/docs/whitelist/postoverflow_based_whitelist.md

 This time, we can see that logs are being produced when the event is discarded.

-## Whitelist event for a specific scenario
+## Allow event for a specific scenario

 It is possible to allow an event for a specific scenario.